bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 Specific skills students will need to implement in order to be successful:

-* DRY design pattern -- Consolidate CSS selectors
+* DRY design pattern -- consolidate CSS selectors
 * Ensuring all links function properly
 * Implementation of semantic structure of HTML elements
 * Well documented code -- include comments